ibm-cloud-docs/vpc/reservation-health-status-messages.md

 # Server health status reasons
 {: #virtual-server-health-status-reasons}

-If you receive a health status message, you can use the following information to help determine the message.
+If you receive a health status message on a server, you can use the following information to help determine the message.
 {: shortdesc}

 ## Health states